 and its variants would sell a little more than 1,000 units and could be found spread out across the country hauling freight on notable roads such as the

 Pennsylvania, Baltimore & Ohio, Great Northern, Frisco, Wabash, Union Pacific, and others.
+For technical information about the FA series please click here.

 A quartet of Western Maryland FA-2s rest in Hagerstown, Maryland on the evening of December 29, 1970